bradschl/metamake/README.md

 The ```FIND_SOURCE_IN_DIR``` call can be used to recursively find source in a directory.
 This call takes a directory as its first parameter.
 It will search for the following types of files:
 - .c for C source
 - .cpp and .cc for C++ source
-- .S for Assembly source
+- .s or .S for Assembly source

 It is recommended to use a simply expanded variable for this call, else it will cause additional overhead (use ```:=``` instead of ```=```)
 ```Makefile